Power Generation Project

 Q&A for the project

-Why is KPUB considering the possibility of owning generation?
+Why is KPUB investing in owning its own power generation?

 KPUB has a power supply contract that is ending in the next few years, which supplies a large portion of our current power supply portfolio.
-Our utility is taking the first steps in a lengthy process of exploring the possibility of owning its own generation.
+Our utility is in the historic process of now owning our own generation.
 This strategic move has been a long-term consideration for the electric utility company for several decades.

-KPUB is currently an applicant for a funding opportunity and potential generation project with the Texas Energy Fund (TEF).
+KPUB is currently a finalist in the due diligence phase of a funding opportunity with the Texas Energy Fund (TEF).
 The TEF has funding available to grant low-interest loans to selected entities for the construction or upgrades of dispatchable electric generating facilities within the ERCOT region.

 What entity oversees the Texas Energy Fund?